tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 but you need to make sure you have all the dependencies installed.
 And the third method is for operating systems that don't have package managers.

-Please don't install Anki via **FlatPak**, Snap packages or other non-native package managers.
+Please don't install Anki via [FlatPak](https://flatkill.org/), Snap packages or other non-native package managers.
 People have been reporting various problems connected to these installation methods.

 If you are running Wayland, please revert to [Xorg](https://wiki.archlinux.org/title/xorg)